eilvelia/keybase-export/README.md

 # or: $ node dist
 ```

-If the config's name is not `config.json`, it can be passed as an argument:
+Optionally, the configuration file can be passed as a cli argument:

 ```sh
 $ ./bin/keybase-export config-2.json